tankibuds/set-with-friends-bot/README.md

 # Set-with-Friends-Bot

-A simple userscript to bot the popular web game [Set with Friends](https://setwithfriends.com/).
+A simple jQuery userscript to bot the popular web game [Set with Friends](https://setwithfriends.com/).

 # Usage